dhocker/athomeled/README.md

 Use the color statement to define an RGB color.

     color name red green blue

+### Eval
+Use the eval statement to define a named value where the value is a Python expression.
+Any expression that is valid on the right side of a Python assignment statement is valid.
+The eval statement is useful for things like defining a list of colors.

+    eval name python-expression

+For example

+    eval color-list [(255,0,0),(0,255,0),(0,0,255),(255,255,0),(255,0,255),(0,255,255),(255,255,255)]

+defines the color-list named value as a list of 7 color 3-tuples.

 ### Import
 The import statement includes another file into the script file.
 This works like a C/C++ include or a Python import statement.
 The content of the imported file is inserted into the script in line.
 There is no duplicate import